bhbmaster/covid19/README.md

         tail -F <log file>

 * Space Requirements: after all of the plots generate the project directory total size might be around 1.2 to 1.5 GiB in size.

+# How to prepare environment with virtualenv

+        cd <into root directory where covid19plot.py is>
+        python3 -v venv env
+        source env/bin/activate
+        pip install -r requirements.txt

+Then run it using method above.